 4.1 Consideration of CC in EIA

 The analysis of direct references to CC resulted in a very low number of hits.
 In Austria, 203 hits of search terms directly addressing CC (see 3.3) were found (climate change, climatic change, climate change impacts, climate change adaptation, vulnerability, climate change scenarios).
-In Germany, 184 hits of all search terms were established.
+In Germany, 184 hits of all search terms were found.
 There are differences between the two countries that are associated with the inclusion of the final permitting stage in Austria, which also included written statements by the public.
 In the Austrian sample, 11 % of the hits in the first step of analysis were from this document category.
 Altogether, there was only little evidence of direct references to the adaptation to CC, though.

 Subsequently, thematic entry points for CC into EIA are established.
 These are associated with CC stressors – meteorological phenomena that are possibly already influenced by CC or likely to be so in the future.
 The qualitative analysis presented in section 4.3 shows that a direct connection with CC is made.
 In this context, we will also point towards methodological entry points.